Skip to content

 Start Therapy Yourself

 A relationship with a somatic narcissist is full of highs and lows, and is generally very complicated.
 They are often loving and sweet in the beginning–then the other shoe drops, and they become critical and demanding.
 If there are signs of narcissistic abuse in your relationship, it’s important to get support and find a therapist.
-Therapy can be done both in-person or online, but is beneficial either way.
+Therapy can be done both in-person or through online therapy platforms, but is beneficial either way.
 A therapist will help you recognize the red flags and patterns that came up in the relationship, and help facilitate healing.

 Set Healthy Boundaries